quevivasbien/AIIncentives.jl/readme.md

 )
 ```

 The `plot` method will return a plot object that you can edit with the `Plots.jl` package.
 This plot will have 6 subplots, but if you only want one of those subplots, you can use `get_plots` instead of `plot` to get a list of those subplots.
-For example, if we want just the plot of the probability-weighted $\sigma$, we can run
+For example, if we want just the plot of the probability-weighted *&sigma;*, we can run
 ```julia
 get_plots(result)[5]
 ```